The General Studies Program offers courses in:

 - Effectively utilize current technology-based tools, media, applications, and equipment to develop both personally and professionally.

-Integrated into the General Studies Program is the First-Year Program, a student-centered program which includes competency based courses designed to provide new students with the reading, writing, studying, analytical, and mathematical skills necessary for successful attainment of their educational and career goals.
+Integrated into the General Studies Program is the First-Year Program, a student-centered program that includes competency based courses providing new students with the reading, writing, studying, analytical, and mathematical skills necessary to achieve their educational and career goals.
 These courses must be completed with a grade of “C” or better.